Petrol, Diesel Prices Kept Unchanged Across Metros. See Rates

-Petrol, Diesel Prices Today: Fuel prices remained unchanged for the 96th consecutive day across metro cities on Wednesday, February 9, 2022.
-This is the longest period when the prices have remained unchanged, ever since the daily revision of prices began in June 2017.
+Petrol, Diesel Prices Today: Fuel prices remained unchanged for 101 days in a row across metro cities on Monday, February 14, 2022.
+This is the longest duration when the rates have remained static, ever since the daily revision of prices began in June 2017.

 Earlier there was an 82-day break in rate revision between March 17, 2020 and June 6, 2020, when the national lockdown was in place.